 FUN IN THE SUN: 10 Best Things to Do in Monterey with Kids

-First-time visitors to this stretch of the California Coast are sometimes surprised by Monterey’s beach offerings, which definitely aren’t the Southern California sunshiney beach variety.
+First-time visitors to this stretch of the Central California Coast are sometimes surprised by Monterey’s beach offerings, which definitely aren’t the Southern California sunshiney beach variety.
 They’re more about misty mornings, powerful surf, and a bay so rich in wildlife you’ve got a good chance at seeing something spectacular even if you stay above the surface.
+But there’s also great surfing and boogie boarding, and plenty of places to splash in the water as well.

-So pack a jacket and get ready for some serious coastal beauty (and if you’re lucky, some cool glimpses of “charismatic megafauna,” fancyspeak for whales).
+So pack your layers and get ready for some serious coastal beauty (and if you’re lucky, some cool glimpses of “charismatic megafauna,” fancyspeak for whales).
 Here’s what you need to know about Monterey beaches, plus my beach-by-beach guide to some of the region’s most beloved beaches.

 Jump to a section: Best Beaches | What to Know About Monterey Beaches | How to Get to Monterey